 7. Post-Injury Healing

 Many physiotherapists around the world recommend spas and hydrotherapy as a part of the healing and recovery process.
-The water lifts pressure from the healing muscles, joints and bones, providing them with more freedom and ability to stretch out and move.
+The water lifts pressure from the healing muscles, joints, and bones, providing them with more freedom and the ability to stretch out and move.

 Actions that when done on dry land could prove to be uncomfortable and even harmful to the recovery process. spa hydrotherapy has been shown to speed along the recovery process and result in a better quality of healing.

 Did you find the information in this article helpful?
 Well, there’s lots more where that came from!
 Take a look at our blog section to learn more about the benefits of spas and backyard living!